 Custodial credit risk is the risk that in the event of a bank failure, Metro's deposits may not be returned.
 Metro has a policy that all deposits in financial institutions be collateralized.
-As of June 30, 2017, the carrying amount of Metro's deposits totaled \$19,806,155 and the bank balance was \$19,804,573.
-All of Metro's deposits held at June 30, 2017 were insured or collateralized with securities held by Metro's agents in Metro's name as is required by the investment policy and state law.
+As of June 30, 2018, Metro's bank balance was \$18,759,343.
+All of Metro's deposits held at June 30, 2018 were insured or collateralized with securities held by Metro's agents in Metro's name as is required by the investment policy and state law.